 Are You in a Codependent Relationship?
-Here’s What You Need to Know
+Here’s How to Overcome Codependency

-Being codependent is more than being “needy.”
-It is “setting yourself on fire” to keep your partner warm because you believe you would not be okay without him or her.
+Being codependent in a relationship is more than being “needy.”
+It is “setting yourself on fire” to keep your partner warm because you believe you would not be okay without them.
 You probably sacrifice your comfort just to get them to stay in the relationship.
-Unconditional sacrifice might be your way of expressing love – and you might not know it yet but it is unhealthy.
+Unconditional sacrifice might be your way of expressing love — and you might not know it yet but it is unhealthy.

 If you are prioritizing someone else’s needs over your own, you might be codependent.
 The good news is that you can change once you figure out whether and why you exhibit such behavior.
 Here is everything you need to know.

 Codependency is impulsively stepping in and helping a loved one at your expense.
 It is a pattern of enabling behaviors that can be frustrating and cause emotional difficulties.
 In a codependent relationship, there are no boundaries.